mcadariu/lemire-simd/README.md

 [Daniel Lemire's](https://lemire.me/blog/) blog is full of common problems and (very) efficient solutions (most often SIMD-based) encountered in the data processing domain.
 Below is an attempt at a "categorization" for easy access.
 In addition, I'm reimplementing a couple of them in Rust to get the hang of they work.
 I'm using ARM NEON intrinsics, which are built-in my MacBook Pro.
-I'm capturing the result of the benchmark on my laptop as a comment at the top of the files.
+I'm capturing the result of the benchmark on my laptop as a comment at the top of the source files.

 - [String Transformations](#string-transformations)
 - [Character & Pattern Detection](#character--pattern-detection)